Helen Niña Tappan Loeblich: Education

 Leoblich received her Ph.D. in 1942 from the University of Chicago, and her dissertation continued her master's work.
+She intended to work for an oil company.
 When her husband was drafted in 1942, Tappan Loeblich became the first female professor at Tulane University's College of Arts and Sciences.
-In 1953 she was awarded a Guggenheim Fellowship to allow her to take a sabbatical from her USGS appointment and travel to Europe to collect foraminifera with her husband.
+After the war they moved to Washington DC and she continued her work with the United States Geological Survey (USGS) on the NabyOil Project in the naval petroleum reserve of the Alaskan North Slope.
+In 1953 she was forced to take a break from her work with USGS due to her husband’s new work assignment in Europe.
+She was awarded a Guggenheim Fellowship to support herself and her four children financially during her year in Europe.
+She and her husband collected foraminifera and later illustrated with a camera-lucida the specimens they found.
+Over two tons of rock, from quarries and sites all over Europe, were shipped back to the US.

 Research

 While working on the Treatise on Invertebrate Paleontology, Tappan Loeblich's research partner and husband Alfred was stationed in Europe by the Smithsonian Institution, in order to do further research on Foraminiferal samples seen in European museums, and those he collected in the field.
 Due to the USGS and their policy of not allowing work outside of the US, Tappan Loeblich took a leave of absence in order to join her husband in Europe.
 During their travels, the pair collected many samples, and greatly extended their knowledge on Foraminifera.
+Collecting more than two tons of rocks and examining the historical collections of foraminifera as well.
+This foraminifera as well as other types of specimens they studied were illustrated with a camera Lucida and were used as backgrounds for Loeblich's work on the Treatise on Invertebrate Paleontology, volume on foraminifera.

 Tappan Loeblich was known for her studies of Foraminifera, a single-celled organism that is capable of producing a shell called a test, usually made out of organic compounds, sand grains, and calcium carbonate depending on the species.
 The shells divide into chambers during growth, similar to the Ammonite.
 Foraminifera are useful in terms of biostratigraphy, as they show fairly significant evolutionally development, so different subspecies are found at different times.

-Tappan Loeblich became an honorary research associate of the Smithsonian institution, and moved to California to pursue a career with the University of California, where in 1966, she became a full time faculty member, and then the vice chairman of geology from 1973 to 1975.
+Tappan Loeblich became the first female professor at Tulane University's College of arts and Science in 1942, where she was then awarded a Guggenheim fellowship in 1953 which allowed her a sabbatical from the USGS appointment and where she collected the sample of foraminifera with her husband Alfred Loeblich.
+Tappan Loeblich continued to work part time for the USGS and in 1958, became an honorary research associate of the Smithsonian institution, and moved to California to pursue a career with the University of California, where in 1966, she became a full-time faculty member, and then the vice chairman of geology from 1973 to 1975.
 Her husband Alfred began work on a micropaleontological program at Chevron Oil Field Research Company.